tumagonx/nwjs_docs_old/Protect-JavaScript-source-code-with-v8-snapshot.md

 There are important limitations in the current implementation.
 Please see the 'Limitation' section.

+This feature is the fix for [issue 269](https://github.com/rogerwang/node-webkit/issues/269)

 ## Compilation

 JS source code is compiled to native code (aka. 'snapshot') with the tool `nwsnapshot`, which is provided in the binary download of `node-webkit`.
 To use it: